How becoming skills-powered unlocks new talent pools in an ageing workforce

 The importance of developing a skills-powered workforce cannot be understated, as Asia’s major economies, such as Japan, South Korea, Singapore, Hong Kong, and increasingly China, are facing unprecedented challenges with large cohorts of experienced workers approaching retirement age.
 By 2040, many of these markets will have dependency ratios (non-working to working population) that render traditional talent models unsustainable.

 Considering Asia’s demographic reality, becoming skills-powered is not merely an HR innovation, but an economic and business imperative.
-Organisations that can identify, deploy, and develop capabilities across all available talent pools regardless of age, work history, or life stage will enjoy three critical advantages over their competitors:
+Organizations that can identify, deploy, and develop capabilities across all available talent pools regardless of age, work history, or life stage will enjoy three critical advantages over their competitors:

 - Extended productive careers: By focusing on capabilities over age or tenure, companies can create flexible pathways for experienced workers to contribute their valuable skills beyond the traditional retirement age.